syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 N> Here column and row indexes are "zero based".

-The screenshot of the output with SubTotal generated from the above code.
+The screenshot of the output with SubTotal generated from the previous code.

 ![](Worksheet-Rows-and-Columns-Manipulation_images/Worksheet-Rows-and-Columns-Manipulation_img1.jpeg)

-N> Summary of a group can be shown above rows and left of column using the IsSummaryRowBelow and IsSummaryColumnRight properties of IPageSetup interface.
-By default, these properties were set to TRUE.
+N> Summary of a group can be shown above the rows and left of the column using the IsSummaryRowBelow and IsSummaryColumnRight properties of IPageSetup interface.
+By default, these properties are set to TRUE.